heymichellemac/recipe-cookbook/recipes/2024-03-29-bacon-carbonara.md

 ## Method
 1. Cook the spaghetti/pasta per the packaging.
-2. Melt butter in a pan and add onion and garlic and cook for 5 mins.
+2. Melt butter in a pan and add onion and garlic and cook for 5 minutes.
-3. Stir in the pancetta and cook for 6-8 mins.
+3. Stir in the pancetta and cook for 6-8 minutes.
 4. Add white wine and reduce to about a tbsp.
 5. Break the egg into a bowl and add the cream and parmesan.
 Season and whisk to combine.
 6. Drain the spaghetti/pasta and add to the pancetta mix.